haseennurayin/shopping-cart/README.md

 3. The above command will install all the required dependencies
 4. Type the command "python app.py runserver"

-# Screenshots of the project implementation
+# Screenshots of the project implementation:

 ![image](https://user-images.githubusercontent.com/96188342/150786050-14e19d3f-e635-4a18-bf60-4b6592424241.png)